braph-software/MemoryCapacity/README.md

 ## Usage of the “MemoryCapacity” Pipeline
 The braph2memorycapacity folder contains a fully compiled, mimimal version of BRAPH 2.0 that calculates the global and regional memory capacity.
 This version of BRAPH 2.0 contains only one pipeline, which allows the user to upload brain atlas, to upload subjects with connectivity matrices, and to calculate the memory capacity for each subject.
 This pipeline can be used both from  MATLAB command line or through the Graphical User Interfaces.

+#### Example
+An example dataset that will allow the user to perform the following steps can be created by running the script [create_data_memorycapacity.m](https://github.com/braph-software/MemoryCapacity/blob/develop/memorycapacity/create_data_memorycapacity.m).
+This script will create two groups of subjects and the associated atlas files.
+Each subject has a weighted random connectivity matrix with a mean nodal degree of 4, which has been derived using the Watts–Strogatz model (group 1 uses a rewiring probability of 0.3 and group 2 has a rewiring probability of 0.85).
+After running the code, the data will be created in braph2memorycapacity/pipelines/memorycapacity/Example Data memory capacity.

+After creating the example data, run [example_memorycapacity.m](https://github.com/braph-software/MemoryCapacity/blob/develop/braph2memorycapacity/pipelines/memorycapacity/example_memorycapacity.m).
+This is an example script demonstrating how to perform steps 4-8 in the following section.

 ### Usage through MATLAB command line (suggested use)
 1.	<b>Open</b> the [braph2memorycapacity](https://github.com/braph-software/MemoryCapacity/tree/develop/braph2memorycapacity) folder.
 2.	<b>Execute</b> the [braph2.m](https://github.com/braph-software/MemoryCapacity/blob/develop/braph2memorycapacity/braph2.m) script in MATLAB.
 This script loads BRAPH 2.0 and all related dependencies.